Common Name: Asian Black Forest Scorpion

 Scientific Name: Heterometrus species

-Size: Adult (slightly imperfect) - This scorpion has unfortunately been left with a bent back leg after moulting (the photo is of this scorpion)
+Size: Adult (slightly imperfect) - The scorpion unfortunately has a dent in its right claw (the photo is of this scorpion)

 Status: Wild Caught